The Gap Between "Can Print" and "Should Print"

 Why PEEK Is Difficult

-PEEK crystallises.
+PEEK crystallizes.
 This is both its strength and the source of most printing failures.

 Semi-crystalline PEEK (as opposed to the amorphous form) has a tensile strength of ~100 MPa and a flexural modulus of ~4,100 MPa.
 Amorphous PEEK — which is what you get when PEEK melt cools too fast — has a tensile strength of ~91 MPa and a modulus of ~3,600 MPa.
 The difference sounds modest until you consider that the crystalline form also has dramatically better fatigue resistance, chemical resistance, and thermal stability.